0xOthmane/golang_projects/rss_aggregator/README.md

 ## Create feed
 Add a new migration and create a new table for feeds and appropriate columns. *run goose command from /sql/schema folder* Add a new query to create a feed, then use sqlc generate to generate the Go code.
+Create function to map a dbFeed to a Feed, and a slice of dbFeeds to a slice of Feed.
+Add a new query to get all the feeds in db (no auth).